Slavko Barbarić: Medjugorje phenomenon

-Barbarić continued his activity in Medjugorje, promoting the cult of Our Lady of Medjugorje and traveling around the world with the alleged seers.
-Three years later, the Franciscan Province proposed the Bishop name him a chaplain in Humac, Ljubuški, which Bishop approved on 16 September 1988.
+Barbarić continued his activity in Medjugorje, promoting the cult of Our Lady of Medjugorje and travelling around the world with the alleged seers.
+Three years later, the Franciscan Province proposed that the Bishop name him a chaplain in Humac, Ljubuški, which the Bishop approved on 16 September 1988.
 Even after being transferred to Humac, Barbarić remained mostly active in Medjugorje.

-The conclusion of the Conference of Bishops, published in Zadar on 10 April 1991, regarding the alleged apparitions, stated that the apparitions "non constat de supernaturalitate", that is that on the basis of previous examinations, it is impossible to establish that these are supernatural apparitions or revelations.
+The conclusion of the Conference of Bishops, published in Zadar on 10 April 1991, regarding the alleged apparitions, stated that the apparitions "non constat de supernaturalitate", that is, based on previous examinations, it is impossible to establish that these are supernatural apparitions or revelations.
 However, the Conference left the possibility of the pilgrimage.
-In connection to the conclusion, Barbarić stated: "We have our sanctuary.
+In connection with the conclusion, Barbarić stated: "We have our sanctuary.
 We have permission for the people to come here.
 Why do we need the seers anyway?"

-The same year in July, the Province proposed to the Bishop that Barbarić should remain in Humac, which the Bishop approved.
-However, Barbarić on his own initiative returned to Medjugorje, claiming he agreed to this verbally with the Provincial Drago Tolj, due to the lack of confessors.
+The same year, in July, the Province proposed to the Bishop that Barbarić should remain in Humac, which the Bishop approved.
+However, Barbarić, on his initiative, returned to Medjugorje, claiming he had agreed to this verbally with the Provincial Drago Tolj, due to the lack of confessors.
 The Episcopal Ordinariate wasn't even informed about the transfer, so Barbarić remained active without the necessary decree from the bishop.
 The Episcopal Ordinariate was in turmoil due to the war in Croatia and Bosnia and Herzegovina that broke out in October 1991.
 In 1993, Bishop Žanić was replaced by Ratko Perić.
-The Ordinariate continued to communicate with Barbarić regularly, presuming that his transfer in Medjugorje was legal.
+The Ordinariate continued to communicate with Barbarić regularly, presuming that his transfer to Medjugorje was legal.

-In 1999, Bishop Perić asked the Province to transfer him from Medjugorje again, after he found that Barbarić was active in Medjugorje without a pastoral decree.
+In 1999, Bishop Perić requested that the Province transfer him from Medjugorje again, as he had discovered that Barbarić was active in Medjugorje without a pastoral decree.
 Barbarić refused to transfer, so the Bishop suspended his confessional jurisdiction on 20 February 2000.
 Barbarić asked the Bishop for revision, but the Bishop confirmed his previous decision.
-He again complained to the Holy See over the issue, and the Bishop insisted that Barbarić signs the statement of obedience and leave Medjugorje.
-He signed the statement on 20 June 2000 but still remained active in Medjugorje.
+He again complained to the Holy See over the issue, and the Bishop insisted that Barbarić sign the statement of obedience and leave Medjugorje.
+He signed the declaration on 20 June 2000 but still remained active in Medjugorje.
 The bishop suspended his confessional jurisdiction once again on 30 October 2000.
 He died on 24 November 2000.